Montauk, New York: 19th century

 In 1839, slaves who had seized the schooner La Amistad came ashore in the hamlet looking for provisions after being told by the white crew they had returned to Africa.
 American authorities were alerted, and the slaves were recaptured and ultimately freed in a historically significant trial.

 A judgment was entered in 1851 against the Trustees of the Freeholders and Commonalty of the Town of Easthampton, and on March 9, 1852, a deed to Montauk was given to plaintiffs Henry P. Hedges and others, because their predecessors had contributed the money to purchase Montauk from the native Montaukett Indians in the 1600s.
-This deed caused the lands covered by the Dongan Patent to be split, leaving the still unsettled lands at Montauk without government.
-Less than one month later, on April 2, 1852, a state law was passed that incorporated the Proprietors Montauks, establishing the corporation of the trustees of Montauk and affirming its right to govern.
+This deed caused the lands covered by the Dongan Patent to be split.
+Less than one month later, on April 2, 1852, a state law was passed that incorporated the proprietors of Montauk, establishing the corporation of the trustees of Montauk and affirming its right to govern.

 Stephen Talkhouse was displayed in 1867 by P. T. Barnum as "the last king of the Montauks."
-Talkhouse became famous for his walks from Indian Fields to New York City.
+Talkhouse became famous for his walks around the South Fork.

-In 1879, Arthur W. Benson paid US$151,000 for 10,000 acre for the east end.
+In 1879, Arthur W. Benson paid $151,000 for 10,000 acre for the east end.
 The deed releasing claim to Montauk was entered on March 9, 1852.
 Benson also received clear title to the Montaukett property at Big Reed Pond, buying it from tribesmen for $10 each, and in one case one of the tribesmen's houses was burned down.
 The legitimacy of the transaction is still being contested in court by the tribe.
 Construction began in 1882 on seven Shingle-style "cottages" designed by Stanford White, which were the centerpiece of Benson's plans.
 The most prominent of the six Montauk Association houses is Tick Hall, which was owned by entertainer Dick Cavett from 1967 to October 2021, when he sold it for $23.6 million.